-In June 2017 Books That Benefit received its second $4,500 grant from The Pineywoods Foundation.
-With this grants Books That Benefit added $1,000 (from gifts provided by contributors) and in so doing purchased 1,200 new children's books from Scholastic Books.
+In June 2017, Books That Benefit received its second $4,500 grant from The Pineywoods Foundation.
+With this grant, Books That Benefit added $1,000 (from gifts provided by contributors) and in doing so, purchased 1,200 new children's books from Scholastic Books.
 The books were purchased through the Brandon Elementary School Library with assistance from Kim England, its librarian, and from the Dunbar Primary School Library with assistance from Sandra Choate, its librarian.
 The new books were hand delivered to seven worthy organizations in Angelina County, Texas and Nacogdoches County, Texas that provide services to children.
 Thanks again, to The Pineywoods Foundation for its generosity in making these donations possible.

 A special thank you to Mr. Joe Murray for his continued generous support of Books That Benefit and its mission!

 Books That Benefit Contributes Additional Books to Children in need with Buckner Community Hope Center in Penitas, Texas.

 Annette, a volunteer and contributor, creates handmade fabric books for young readers.

 Lufkin High School Student's Charity Has Provided 8,000 Books to Texas Kids

 High School Junior, Career Nurse Earn

 Books That Benefit Contributes Books to Children in South Texas